To take the CE quiz, click here.

 What Is the Dosage for Amantadine?

 Because amantadine’s contribution to pain relief is not really analgesia (it is technically called antihyperalgesia), the drug must be used as part of a multimodal protocol with true analgesic drugs like NSAIDs, opioids, and gabapentin.
-The dosage for dogs and cats is 3 to 5 mg/kg PO q24h to q12h, with q12h preferred.
-Data from recent pharmacokinetic studies indicate that twice daily dosing is probably more effective than the traditional once daily dosing in dogs24 and cats.25 To decrease the central sensitization component of chronic pain, treatment duration probably needs to be long; thus, the current minimum duration recommended is 21 days.26 Longer durations may be necessary, and many patients may need amantadine for life.
+The dosage of Amantadine for dogs and cats is 3 to 5 mg/kg PO q24h to q12h, with q12h preferred.
+Data from recent pharmacokinetic studies indicate that twice-daily dosing is probably more effective than the traditional once-daily dosing in dogs24 and cats.25 To decrease the central sensitization component of chronic pain, treatment duration probably needs to be long; thus, the current minimum duration recommended is 21 days.26 Longer durations may be necessary, and many patients may need amantadine for life.

 What Efficacy Data Are Available for Amantadine?